Cyances/NATO-ERA/README.md

 <p>
 	<ul>
 	<li>If you want to apply your own textures to the ERA, you may approach me for the required model files</li>
 	<li>If you are also using the M3A3 mod, use 1NatoERA_M3.dll instead for compatibility.
-If you are using other/no Bradley mods, use the non-M3.dll</li>
+If you are using other/no Bradley mods, use the non-M3.dll.
+Make sure only one version of the .dll is located inside the mods folder.</li>
  	</ul>
 </p>